Nissan R90C: Development

 Mechanically, the R90Cs shared much with their predecessor, the R89C.
 Most of the chassis construction was the same, as well as the mechanical layout.
 The Nissan VRH35Z 3.5 litre twin-turbo V8 that debuted in the R89C was successful and kept as part of the R90C's design.
 Although mechanically similar, the cars were nearly all new constructions.
 Chassis builder Lola Cars International termed the cars T90/10, succeeding the T89/10.

 Unlike the R89C, Nissan felt the car was a compromise.
 This led Nissan to develop two different cars.
 Although Lola built the basic chassis, Nissan Motorsports Europe constructed the R90CK in its shops evolving the R89C design.
 At the same time, the R90CP was built at Nismo's headquarters in Japan in a lower downforce, high speed layout.
 This gave the two cars a noticeably different design.

 R90CK

 The R90CK was an evolution of the R89C's design, borrowing many stylistic elements.
 The front end of the car was low, with two deep channels on either side of a slanted nose leading to radiator inlets on the sides of the cockpit.
 Small slated inlets were placed on the leading edge of the car, partially feeding brake cooling ducts.
 The cockpit featured a longer raked windshield than the R89C, yet the areas around the cockpit remained nearly identical, including the sides of the car.
 At the rear, the rear wing was mounted high on exposed struts for better downforce.

 The design and development of NPTI's R90CK was conducted in association with Ray Mallock Limited and the cars were prepared and run out of RML's workshop in 1990, before being shipped to the United States to take part in the 1991 24 Hours of Daytona.
+In a week long test session booked by tyre supplier Dunlop, pre-season testing for the R90CK (alongside the older R89C) was conducted in part at the Phillip Island Grand Prix Circuit in Australia, which just happened to also be just a 90 km drive from the Melbourne home of Nissan Europe's British born Australian team manager, Howard Marsden who explained that the conditions in the Australian summer at Phillip Island were comparable to what they would experience in Europe and that the flowing, 4.448 km (2.764 mi) circuit was as close to the usual characteristics of most traditional European or British circuits as they'd find.
+It was reported at the time that the cars were lapping the circuit in the 1:18's which even in 2025 would make the Nissan's around 6 seconds faster than the current outright lap record.